 Shopping for a blender can be complicated.
 There are a lot of options out there!
-And not only are these gadgets pretty bulky, they can also cost a pretty penny.
-The last thing you want to do is waste storage space on a blender that doesn't actually fit your lifestyle or needs.
+And not only are these gadgets pretty bulky, but they can also cost a pretty penny.
+The last thing you want to do is waste storage space or money on a blender that doesn't actually fit your lifestyle or needs.

 Check out these important questions to ask yourself before you, um, checkout.